Jeanette MacDonald and Nelson Eddy Movies – a Complete List:

-Jeanette MacDonald and Nelson Eddy, assorted TV Shows, interviews and other footage:
+Jeanette MacDonald and Nelson Eddy, selected TV appearances and films of interest:

 Jeanette on The Voice of Firestone.
 Her first TV performance from 1950.
 Very stagy and she seems nervous but sings beautifully the following songs: “March of the Grenadiers,” “Will You Remember,” “Charlie is My Darling” and “Italian Street Song.”

 Nelson Eddy’s Backyard This 1951 half-hour sitcom was delightful and Nelson sings several times, but it was never picked up as a series.
 His co-stars include Jan Clayton (later Lassie’s mother on the TV series) and Nelson’s real-life accompanist, Ted Paxson.
 Filmed while he was separated from separated from Jeanette, his painting of Lake Tahoe hangs on the wall while he looks at the camera and sings “Wish You Were Here.”

 Nelson Eddy on Bob Hope Show This 1954 episode aired just after Jeanette MacDonald was a guest on Bob Hope’s radio show.
-Nelson made a surprise visit to the radio show, was in lively spirits on the air and on the subsequent TV show.
+Nelson made a surprise visit to the radio show, was in lively spirits on the air (carrying her offstage) and on the subsequent TV show.
 Nelson looks right at the camera and sings his own lyrics to “Symphony”.
 He also sing also “Rose Marie” but the highlight of this TV show is a hilarious musical comedy skit by Nelson and Bob Hope.

-The Desert Song The 1955 TV movie, filmed live in color (although few folks had color TVs then), starring Nelson Eddy, Gale Sherwood and Salvatore Baccaloni.
+The Desert Song The 1955 TV movie, filmed live in color (although few folks had color TVs then), starring Nelson Eddy, Gale Sherwood and Nelson’s friend Salvatore Baccaloni.